subspace/subnomicon/docs/consensus/consensus/pot.md

 <!-- ![ProofOfTimeChallenges](../../../src/Images/PoTChallenges.png) -->

 ## Function Choice
-We choose AES for the iterated function because there is already a extremely efficient hardware and software implementation using hardware acceleration instructions, and we don't expect a significant speedup over this.
+We choose AES for the iterated function because there is already an extremely efficient hardware and software implementation using hardware acceleration instructions, and we don't expect a significant speedup over this.
 Every time slot Timekeepers publish the output of AES-128 run for a specified number of iterations.
 Alongside the output, they publish a set of intermediate checkpoints, currently 8, spaced uniformly.

 <!-- ![ProofOfTime](../../../src/Images/ProofofTime.png) -->